-Note that most of these films are not on Netflix.
+Note that some of these films are not on Netflix.
 You’ll have to find them on Amazon Prime Video or one of the many free movie sites (reach out if you need some links).

 These are some of the other movies I’ve seen recently that are worth a watch.
 While not quite as good as the films above, they still are well worth your viewing time.
 Consider these honorable mentions.